Why does safely disposing of IT hardware matter so much?

 With new laws under the General Data Protection Regulation (GDPR), any company that suffers a data breach can face serious repercussions.
 With your data now no longer private, you are now legally obliged to tell your customers that cyber criminals could now have information about them.
 Reporting the data loss to customers inevitably causes reputational damage and loss of confidence.
 Failing to do this leads to a fine of €20 million, or 4% of your annual turnover, whichever is larger.

-At AssetCare, we provide IT remarketing services that ensure your data is gone forever by utilising complete data sanitisation and shredding of your hard drives.
-This means that no cyber-criminal will ever be able to get their hands on it.
+At AssetCare, we provide IT remarketing services that ensure your data is gone forever by utilising complete data sanitisation and secure destruction of your hard drives.
+This means that no cybercriminal will ever be able to get their hands on it.